-Also, please note that if you were to receive any emails from us, the address would always end with @statkraft.com or relevant country domain.
+Also note that if you were to receive any emails from someone claiming to be a Statkraft employee, the address would always end with @statkraft.com or relevant country domain.

-LinkedIn is an important global professional network and hence a prioritized channel for future recruitment.
-We strongly recommend that you only connect with people that you know and trust.
+LinkedIn is an important global professional network and a prioritized channel for future recruitment.
+We strongly recommend that you only connect with people that you trust.

 Warning signs that may indicate fraud

 There are a number of things you need to watch out for.
-Fraudulent recruitment activities often includes the following:
+Fraudulent recruitment activities often include the following: